Stereophonic sound: Stereo on disc

-Affordable cartridges

 When Audio Fidelity released its stereophonic demonstration disc, there was no affordable magnetic cartridge on the market capable of playing it.
 After the release of other demonstration discs and the respective libraries from which they were culled, the other spur to the popularity of stereo discs was the reduction in price of a stereo cartridge, for playing the discs–from $250 to $29.95 in June 1958.
 The first four mass-produced stereophonic discs available to the buying public were released in March 1958 – Johnny Puleo and his Harmonica Gang Volume 1 (AFSD 5830), Railroad – Sounds of a Vanishing Era (AFSD 5843), Lionel – Lionel Hampton and his Orchestra (AFSD 5849) and Marching Along with the Dukes of Dixieland Volume 3 (AFSD 5851).
 By the end of March, the company had four more stereo LPs available, interspersed with several Bel Canto releases.

-Although both monaural as well as stereo LP records were manufactured for the first ten years of stereo on disc, the major record labels issued their last monaural albums in 1968, relegating the format to 45 RPM singles, flexidiscs and radio promotional materials which continued until 1975.RCA Victor Red Seal Labelography (1950–1967).
+Although both monaural as well as stereo LP records were manufactured for the first ten years of stereo on disc, the major record labels issued their last monaural albums in 1968, relegating the format to 45 RPM singles, flexidiscs and radio promotional materials which continued until 1975.
+In a sense, it was a sudden changeover: to discourage mono sales, in 1966 the record labels had generally eliminated the $1-cheaper pricing for mono LP.
+Also, even in 1967 stereo LP sales accounted for only 38.6% of the industry total, far outweighed by mono.